 My name is Bud Thurlow and I am asking you for the privilege of letting me represent you in ward 10.

 I am proud to have lived in ward 10 for 37 years and I think the Northeast is a great community to live in.
-However, as in every ward in Calgary, city expenses in the form of taxes, water, garbage and recycling fees leaves me wondering if I will be able to afford to stay living in my home when I retire.

 The Northeast pays its fair share of taxes but has been left behind when it comes to reinvestment compared to the new communities.
 I will fight for our fair share.